 Morning Time.
 Morning Basket Time.
 Circle Time.
 In our home, we call it Brain Training Time.
 Whatever you might call it, I have some great ideas to help you include nature study during the time you gather for family learning before jumping into the rest of your homeschool day.

 I bet you think I’m going to tell you that circle time should begin with a quick nature walk.
 Nope.
 While that’s certainly a great way to start your day, in this article I’m actually going to share ideas for nature study without going outside!
 And, since we’re talking circle time and I know you’re probably including more than one activity each day, all these ideas are meant to last no more than five or so minutes!
 How’s that for efficiency?

-On to the circle time activity ideas.
+On to the morning time activity ideas.
 Enjoy your family time together!

 This post contains affiliate links.

 1. Table Observation

 This is the nature activity you’ll find us most frequently using during morning time.
 It’s easy and versatile!
 Place a simple object from nature in the middle of your table (or circle) for all to see.
 Use one or more of the following ideas:

 - Everyone sketches the item in a nature notebook.
 Label parts and/or write a sentence or two about the item.

 - Take turns observing the item (with the naked eye or with a magnifying glass) and discuss the observations as a group.